onrelay/sipxecs/README.md

 To get help, track release progress, ask questions, suggest improvements or otherwise contribute to the sipXcom open source project, please participate in the discussion at the <a target="_blank" href="https://groups.google.com/g/sipxcom-users">sipXcom User Group</a>!

+OnRelay will endeavour to respond to issues raised at this user group as time permits.
+For guaranteed response times and resolutions please contact support@onrelay.net for a quote about a support contract with SLAs as described here: <a target="_blank" href="https://www.onrelay.com/service-level-agreement">OnRelay Service Level Agreement</a>.

-OnRelay will endeavour to respond to and resolve any issues raised at the user group, even if we don't offer independent professional support of sipXcom.
-We will however greatly appreciate any sponsor contributions, which can be setup via GitHub <a target="_blank" href="https://github.com/sponsors/onrelay">here</a>!
+We also greatly appreciate any sponsor contributions, which can be setup via GitHub <a target="_blank" href="https://github.com/sponsors/onrelay">here</a>!